oskar-st/misamisa/static/README.md

 # Static Assets Structure

-This directory contains all static assets for the MisaMisa project, organized using a modern build process with SCSS compilation and asset optimization.
+This directory contains all static assets for the MisaMisa project, organized using Vite for modern build process with SCSS compilation and asset optimization.

 ## Directory Structure